Star Furniture Company, a manufacturer of high-quality, traditional-style bedroom suites, opens for business in Zeeland, Michigan.

 A major exhibition, "Nelson, Eames, Girard, Propst: The Design Process at Herman Miller," opens at the Walker Art Center in Minneapolis.

 Star Industries, later called Integrated Metal Technology, becomes a Herman Miller subsidiary.
-Building C is added to main site.
+Building C is added to Main Site at company headquarters.

 The Design of Herman Miller, by Ralph Caplan, is published by the Whitney Library of Design.